On this page

 Create a JSON Web Key

 Create a JSON Web Key (opens new window) (JWK) for use with DPoP.
 A JWK is a cryptographic key or key pair expressed in JSON format.
-You use the generated public and private key to sign the JSON Web Token (JWT) for use with DPoP in the next section.
+You use the generated public and private keys to sign the JSON Web Token (JWT) for use with DPoP in the next section.

 Use your internal instance of a key pair generator to generate the public/private key pair for use with DPoP in a production org.
 See this key pair generator (opens new window) for an example.